NHACP-IF/NHACP-specification/nhacp-specification.md

 * Version 0.1
     * Defined the protocol versioning convention.
-    * Defined the new START-NHACP message.
+    * Defined the new NHACP-REQUEST session mutiplexing scheme and HELLO and SESSION-STARTED messages.
     * Defined the initial set of error codes.
     * Defined new ERROR response behavior and GET-ERROR-DETAILS request.
     * Defined the new STORAGE-GET-BLOCK and STORAGE-PUT-BLOCK requests.